venugoapalreddy/biztalk-docs/biztalk/core/managing-send-ports-and-send-port-groups.md

 # Manage Send Ports and Send Port Groups

 ## Overview
-This section provides instructions on using the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to create, configure, and manage send ports and send port groups in a BizTalk application.
+This section provides instructions on using the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to create, configure, and manage send ports and send port groups in a BizTalk application.
 A send port specifies the location to which messages are sent and optionally responses are received.
-Any time a message is sent to a send port, a new instance of the send port service is created, which is called a *service instance*.
+Any time a message is sent to a send port, a new instance of the send port service is created, which is called a <em>service instance</em>.

  A send port group is a logical grouping of send ports.
 When a message is sent to a send port group, it is routed to all of the associated send ports.
 For background information about send ports and send port groups, see [Send Ports and Send Port Groups](../core/send-ports-and-send-port-groups.md).

 > [!NOTE]
 >  You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the **WMI Class Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI, see the <strong>WMI Class Reference</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+>
 > [!NOTE]
->  While developing a BizTalk application, the developer can use BizTalk design tools in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], such as Orchestration Designer, to create and configure send ports and send port groups.
+>  While developing a BizTalk application, the developer can use BizTalk design tools in [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], such as Orchestration Designer, to create and configure send ports and send port groups.
 For more information, see [Using Ports in Orchestrations](../core/using-ports-in-orchestrations.md).

 ## Next steps